claragt/clara-portfolio/posts/10-equity-and-justice-prompts-for-ai.md

 ---
-title: 12 equity and justice prompts for AI
+title: 12 equity and justice questions about AI
 date: 2025-06-02T14:45:43.221Z
 author: Clara Greo
 summary: We need to be better at having conversations about the equity and justice implications of our use of AI.
-I'm working on a set of 10 equity and justice reflection prompts for teams who are using or considering AI.
+I'm working on a set of 12 equity and justice reflection questions for teams who are using or considering AI.
 The aim is to help teams think through and talk about the consequences of this technology through an equity and justice lens.
 cover: static/img/equityjusticsaicover.jpg
 coversmall: static/img/equityjusticsaicoversmall.jpg